byronrds/personal-website/public/blog_data/blog_1.md

 Beyond the complexity of the interpreter, there’s also complexity in the input itself.
 Spoken language, in particular, isn’t just about the words being said.
 It also includes tone, body language, and other subtle cues that are all processed along with the actual text.
 A phrase like “You’re brilliant” could be interpreted as a sincere compliment, a sarcastic jab, or even a backhanded remark depending on how it’s delivered.

-So, complexity arises at both the input and interpreter levels.
+So, confusion arises at both the input and interpreter levels.
 On the input side, there are subtle cues such as tone and body language.
 On the interpreter side, there is the state of mind of the person receiving the message.

 Lastly, as mentioned earlier, there’s the fact that there are multiple interpreters, with each brain shaped by unique life experiences, personality, and perspective.
 No two people interpret a statement in exactly the same way because no two people have identical interpreting systems.
 It’s as if each of us is running a slightly different version of the same software.
 For instance, one person with a rich vocabulary and deep understanding of a topic might catch subtle nuances in conversation, while another might miss them entirely.